 She had been practicing her charisma with small speeches here and there, so she felt ready for the spotlight.
 Everything went well, and she was officially on the ticket!
 It was only a matter of time before she was running the Sim world.

-Because it was her night, and to set a nice precedent, Lupita insisted that Aspen call up Maggie and invite her to join them for dinner.
-Darryl agreed because he wanted to see if Maggie would be a good fit for the club once he could add her.
+Because it was her night, and to set a nice precedent, Lupita insisted that Juniper call up Maggie and invite her to join them for dinner.
+Elijah agreed because he wanted to see if Maggie would be a good fit for the club once he could add her.
 And no one says no to Lupita.